-CCD Biofuels and Energy algae plant facilities use no toxic chemicals.
+CCD International Biofuels & Energy LTD. algae plant facilities use no toxic chemicals.
 The system is a closed loop structure and the water and nutrients that are not consumed are re-circulated in the system.

-The process of growing algae is a basic agricultural process and, as with the cultivation of other plants, the only substance released into the environment is oxygen, as algae is a terrific absorber of the greenhouse gas, carbon dioxide.
+As with the cultivation of other plants, the only substance released into the environment is oxygen.
+Algae is a terrific absorber of the greenhouse gases and carbon dioxide.
 An accidental spill of aquatic culture from the system would require no special procedures for cleanup.

-Due to the unique metabolism of algae, within days it reaches maturity, thriving in all waters: fresh, brackish and saline.
-They can be grown in arid and semi-arid areas so as not to compete with food crops for land.
-Most importantly they yield more oil than other biomass feedstocks.
+Thanks to the unique metabolism of algae, within days it reaches maturity, while thriving in all waters: fresh, brackish, and saline.
+Algae can be grown in arid and semi-arid areas, thereby not competing with food crops for land.
+Most importantly they yield more oil than other biomass feed-stocks.

 Reasons why algae is an excellent alternative bio-fuel for the future;

 - Provides rapid growth rates